The

 noun

 Even those with good intentions think they’re using the noble, first definition of judgment, which is judgment in the ~virtuous~ sense, when discernment comes informed and with care.
-What you're actually practicing is the second type, which uses opinion or conclusion delivered like a court for divine punishment.
-What you are doing is ritualized, normalized condemnation under the guise of civic duty, which is just gossip and judgment, in the, uh, well, very punitive sense.
+What you're actually practicing is the second type, which uses opinion or conclusion delivered like a court for divine reckoning.
+What you are doing is ritualized, normalized gossip.
+Often it's condemnation under the guise of civic duty, which is just judgment, in the, uh, well, very punitive sense.

 Judgment isn’t inherently wrong.
-We make judgments every day for survival: what to eat, whom to trust, what stories to believe.
+We make judgments every day for survival.
+Who to trust.
+What to wear.
+What to eat...
 Judgment is part of how humans navigate reality.
 Judging is human.
 But to confuse discernment ("I notice change") with diagnosis ("I know why it changed") is fantasy.

 punitive | ˈpyo͞onədiv |